Uberspace/lab/source/guide_postgresql.rst

 ============================

-The default setup on Uberspace is that the Uberspace account name is the database cluster user/PostgreSQL superuser with root-type priveliges to adminster the database (create/delete new databases and users, install extensions, run maintenance).
+The default setup on Uberspace is that the Uberspace account name is the database cluster user/PostgreSQL superuser with root-type privileges to administer the database (create/delete new databases and users, install extensions, run maintenance).

-It is highly recommended to use a separate user(s) together with a strong passwords for every single usage (project).
+It is highly recommended to use a separate user(s) together with a strong password for every single usage (project).

 The following example considers a database and new user for Synapse, the Matrix (https://matrix.org) reference server.
 You can use this template setup for other projects as well.